-(A) As used in this section, "respite care" means appropriate, short-term, temporary care that is provided to a mentally retarded or developmentally disabled person to sustain the family structure or to meet planned or emergency needs of the family.
+(A) As used in this section, "respite care" means appropriate, short-term, temporary care that is provided to an individual with a developmental disability to sustain the family structure or to meet planned or emergency needs of the family.

 (B) Subject to rules adopted by the director of developmental disabilities, and subject to the availability of money from state and federal sources, the county board of developmental disabilities shall establish a family support services program.
-Under such a program, the board shall make payments to an individual with mental retardation or other developmental disability or the family of an individual with mental retardation or other developmental disability who desires to remain in and be supported in the family home.
+Under such a program, the board shall make payments to an individual with a developmental disability or the family of an individual with a developmental disability who desires to remain in and be supported in the family home.
 Payments shall be made for all or part of costs incurred or estimated to be incurred for services that would promote self-sufficiency and normalization, prevent or reduce inappropriate institutional care, and further the unity of the family by enabling the family to meet the special needs of the individual and to live as much like other families as possible.
 Payments may be made in the form of reimbursement for expenditures or in the form of vouchers to be used to purchase services.

 (C) Payment shall not be made under this section to an individual or the individual's family if the individual is living in a residential facility that is providing residential services under contract with the department of developmental disabilities or a county board.